Maebbie/Maebbie.github.io/README.md

 Found here are an assortment of Guides and Tools I have released.
+The Guides used to be scattered around as .pdf's on google drive first, before I put them on other sites.
+So I made this page in order to have them all in one central place, instead of just those .pdf's.

 ## Guides
 * [How to Atlas Everything in your World (literally, using Blender)](https://maebbie.github.io/UV-Atlas-Everything-Guide-Blender)